syncfusion-content/blazor-docs/blazor/datagrid/events.md

 ## FreezeLineMoving

-The [FreezeLineMoving](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_FreezeLineMoving) event is triggered when the freeze line is moving.
+The [FreezeLineMoving](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_FreezeLineMoving) event is triggered when the freeze line is moving to divide the grid into frozen and non-frozen sections.

-> The freeze line can be enabled by setting the `AllowFreezeLineMoving` property to true.
+> To enable drag and drop of the freeze line, the `FreezeLineMoving` property must be set to true.

 ```cshtml
 @using Syncfusion.Blazor.Grids